DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/legend.md

 -----|------------|------------
 Legend.Root | [Legend.RootProps](#legendrootprops) | A component that renders the root.
 Legend.Item | [Legend.ItemProps](#legenditemprops) | A component that renders the item.
-Legend.Marker | Legend.MarkerProps | A component that renders the marker.
+Legend.Marker | object | A component that renders the marker.
 Legend.Label | [Legend.LabelProps](#legendlabelprops) | A component that renders the label.